 The promo video for Took the Children Away was staged on a simple, unadorned monochrome set with Archie performing on acoustic guitar, intercut with several exterior scenes of a young boy named Terence, who was one of Archie and Ruby’s foster children, to whom he dedicated the song Mr T on his album Jamu Dreaming (1994), Archie is finally joined by Ruby Hunter, Tim Finn and others in a moving finale.

-The Rudd Labor government issued an official apology to the Stolen Generation in February 2008, but there is still no treaty.
+The Rudd Labor government issued an official apology to the Stolen Generation in February 2008, but there is still no treaty, in 2020 Archie was inducted into the ARIA Hall of Fame, and on July 30 2022 Archibald William Roach succumbed to illness and sadly passed away at the age of 66.